 When we receive a dusting of snow, the colors of winter come alive.
 Red berries never look as vibrant as when set against a green and white backdrop of snow-frosted foliage.
 The quintessential winter plant, Robin™ Holly, is covered with beautiful red berries throughout winter.
 It is also ideal for use each year in holiday decorating.

 What’s not to love about a plant that blooms in winter?
 Jessica’s Ruffles™ Camellia is a crowd pleaser with cheerful pink blossoms welcoming in the winter weather.
 This evergreen shrub provides structure for the garden, reaching ten to twelve feet tall.
-For smaller gardens, Bella Rouge™ Camellia fits the bill.
-With rosy-red semi-double blossoms from November through December, this compact camellia tops out at five feet, fitting perfectly into entryway plantings.
+For smaller gardens, Bella Rouge™ Camellia or October Magic® Ruby™ fit the bill.
+With rosy-red semi-double blossoms from November through December, these compact camellias top out at five feet, fitting perfectly into entryway plantings.

 There is nothing more welcome than the first blooms of spring, generally starting with crocuses and other bulbs sleeping in our garden beds.
 Heirloom Snowflake or Leucojum aestivum bridges the gap between winter and spring, blooming in masses of white bells in February to March.
 Set them in mass among your hellebores for an amazing floral display, or try planting Leucojum in a container with Purple Pixie® Loropetalum and ‘Soft Caress’ Mahonia.